 Evaluation of LTC claim records indicates that, in addition to monitoring for uranium (using the same methods described above for NNFD), analyses were also performed in response to specific exposure situations or incidents.
-These analyses included plutonium urinalysis, fecal analysis for plutonium and americium, chest counts, and whole body counts consistent with the range of source term materials discussed in Section 5.6.
+These analyses included plutonium urinalysis, fecal analysis for plutonium and americium, chest counts, and whole-body counts.

 NIOSH has received records for a total of nine BWXT claims with identifiable employment at LTC.
-The number of energy employees monitored for internal exposures by operational period are shown in Table 5-2.
+The number of energy employees monitored for internal exposures (shown by operational period) is shown in Table 5-2.

 Table 5-2: LTC Energy Employees Internal Monitoring Information

+BWXT Operational Period

-BWXT Operational PeriodNo. of Energy Employees Employed at LTCNo. of Energy Employees with Internal Monitoring Records (Bioassay or Breathing Zone Samples)
+Employed at LTC Records (Bioassay or Breathing Zone Samples)

 1959 2 0

 1968 through 1972 5 4

 1985 through 2001 7 4

-The only internal dose monitoring results obtained by NIOSH for LTC workers were obtained from individual-claim-related records and typically included urinalysis for uranium, whole body counts, or breathing zone samples, although numerous bioassay samples of various types were found for one worker in response to an exposure incident involving plutonium.
+The only internal dose monitoring results obtained by NIOSH for LTC workers were obtained from individual-claim-related records and typically included urinalysis for uranium, whole-body counts, or breathing zone samples, although numerous bioassay samples of various types were found for one worker in response to an exposure incident involving plutonium.
 A summary of the sample types and reported radionuclides obtained from individual worker records is provided in Table 5-3.

-Table 5-3: LTC Energy Employees Internal Exposure Monitoring by Radionuclide and Type

-Internal Manitaring Mathed Number of Analyses
+Internal Manitaring Mathad Number of Analyses

 Internal Monitoring Method 1959 1968 - 1972 1985 - 2001

 Urinalysis for total uranium 0 6 3

 Urinalysis for isotopic uranium 0 5 3

 Breathing zone 0 0 9

 Whole body count for fission products 0 6 11

-Lung count for uranium, plutonium, and americium 0 3 ^a 10
+Lung count for uranium, plutonium, and americium 0 3 a 10

-Urinalysis for plutonium 0 34 ^a 0
+Urinalysis for plutonium 0 34 a 0

-Fecal sample analysis for plutonium and americium 0 11 ^a 0
+Fecal sample analysis for plutonium and americium 0 11 a 0

-Fecal sample analysis for uranium 0 7 ^a 0
+Fecal sample analysis for uranium 0 7 a 0